charles-hood/lumen-blog/content/posts/2024-12-02--roatan-day-2-snorkeling-super-bowl-feast/index.md

 ## Super Bowl Fiesta:

 Back at the Airbnb, it was time to fuel up for the Super Bowl, which started at 5:30pm here in the Central Time Zone.
 While not a die-hard fan, I couldn't miss this cultural phenomenon.
 But before getting sucked into the game, I quickly stepped back down to the beach to capture another stunning sunset.
-I shared a [video](https://youtu.be/5abvJ3uQ75A?si=kq-vWvPV38acUriF) of it on YouTube, check it out.
+I shared a [video](https://youtu.be/5abvJ3uQ75A?si=kq-vWvPV38acUriF) of it on YouTube, check it out:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5abvJ3uQ75A?si=dAHY1AFuh43ccpIg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Dude Food & Sweet Surprises: